Pregnant Mom And Boyfriend Reportedly Beat 4-Year-Old To Death For Spilling His Breakfast Cereal

 A mother and her boyfriend allegedly bludgeoned a 4-year-old boy to death for spilling his breakfast cereal.
 Philly is reporting that Lisa Smith, 19, and Keiff King, 26, have been charged with the murder of Tahjir Smith.

-A forensic report released March 30 determined that the 4-year-old boy died from numerous blunt injuries, thermal abrasions as well as shock.
+A forensic report released March 30 determined that the 4-year-old boy died from numerous blunt injuries and thermal abrasions as well as shock.

 According to Fox 10, after Tahjir spilled his cereal on the morning of January 22 and told his mother, he was ordered to hold a push-up position as punishment for a long time.